JaredMcB/DDRM/Journals/RJ_KSE_modred.md

  errK errR : 9.577601950902882e-11 7.172692752063925e-14
  ```
  The above was done on my laptop.
 I am going to look at the new data again.

+ 2:58 PM - It looks like the data may not yet be right.
+Because the autocorrecations don't match what they were before and think it may be in the dealiasing part.